Vita-mix or Food processor?

 2. Food processor

 I called Blendtec after I read the post about the BPA free Vitamix.
 Their new jar is BPA free but mine that I've had for a year has minute amounts of BPA in it.
 I have to buy the new jar for 50 bucks.
-I guess I'll live with mine
+I guess I'll live with mine for a while.

 The other thing about the seeds not grinding until it was hot is baloney.
 I grind seeds in mine every day and it doesn't get hot.
 I know you've bought the Vitamix already and I'm sure you'll be happy with it but I just wanted to keep the record straight for people who haven't bought yet.

 ok, so I burnt my one cuisinart blender out.
 Still wasn't keen on shelling out several hundred dollars on a vitamix so I bought an Oster for $70.00 just to get me through until I could buy the vitamix.
 I have had it for 5 days and I absolutely hate it.
 I was so ticked off this morning after using it, I called Vitamix and ordered the super deluxe package.
 I didn't care what it cost!!!
 That is how frustrated I was.
 So, I feel almost like a sense of calm has now come over me knowing that I will not have to struggle with the lesser blenders anymore.
 She said I should have it by Monday.
 I CANNOT WAIT!!

 Wow Ruby, sorry you had such a frustrating experience.
 I can relate to your reaction and I hope your Vita-Mix meets all your needs.